swedenconnect/technical-framework/README.md

 > [06 - Entity Categories for the Swedish eID Framework](06%20-%20Entity%20Categories%20for%20the%20Swedish%20eID%20Framework.md)

-#### eIDAS Constructed Attribute Specification for the Swedish eID Framework
+#### eIDAS Constructed Attribute Specification

-This document extends “Attribute Specification for the Swedish eID Framework”, providing specifications for constructed attributes.
+This document provides specifications for constructed attributes.

 The concept of constructed attributes is introduced in Swedish national authentication nodes (proxy nodes) delivering identity assertions to Swedish Service Providers based on user authentication with a foreign eID.